PASTA-ELN/pasta-eln/docs/source/faqs.rst

 *Why is the software for some users fast and for others slow?*
     We are aware of different run-times in different operating system.
 A backend test has different execution times on Windows (Thinkpad E495: 57.9sec), macOS (Macbook Air 2020: 20.8sec) and Linux (Thinkpad E495: 14.8sec).
 The graphical user interface seems to work similarly fast on all operating systems.
 We will investigate how to speed up the backend for Windows users in the future.

-*Why dont' you package everything in a flatpak or snap?*
+*Why don't you package everything in a flatpak or snap?*
     Containerization is a great concept for many software as it separates the host operating system from the software.
 This concept is not for PASTA-ELN because we require and want to extend extractors [See ...](extractors.md).
 As such the user/scientist should be able to change code and require libraries that are not included by default.
 These libraries cannot be added to the container.
 Scientist developed extractors cannot be archived in a container which should be self-sufficient and encapsulated.
 (Also, one could think of creating detours via system-calls / demons on the host system.
 However, flatpak and snap severely restrict host system-calls and cannot interact with processes on the host system.)

 Why does PASTA-ELN work in the way it does?